 The Aloxy Valve monitoring sensor has three different inertial MEMS sensors that capture the valve movement data during operation of the hand wheel or lever.
 As a result, the sensor can be mounted to the valve without alterations to the valve or the need for unique mounting brackets.

-The sensor communicates with the IIOT platform through a low power wireless network.
+The sensor communicates the raw data over a low power wireless network.
 For this network, Aloxy can use different protocols such as LoRaWAN and DASH7.
-There is no silver bullet technology, therefor depending on the application and site specifics an analysis is done to select the proper network technology.
-Aloxy can provide gateways with specific unique capabilities to communicate LoRaWAN as well as DASH7 simultaneously.
-However third party gateways can be used as well.
+There is no silver bullet technology, depending on the application and site requirements a different solution might be preferred.